Arts at MIT

 List Visual Arts Center.
 Just as MIT pushes the frontiers of scientific and intellectual inquiry, the mission of the List Visual Arts Center is to explore contemporary art in all media.
 Each year, the center presents a dynamic series of changing exhibitions that provide contemporary artists with a space to freely experiment and push existing boundaries beyond art's traditional aesthetic functions to examine the cultural, social, political, scientific, or economic contexts that inform the art of our time.
 Exhibitions are presented in three galleries on the first floor of the I. M. Pei-designed Wiesner Building (Building E15) and the Dean's Gallery in the Sloan School (Building E60).
 All are free and open to the public.
 Nationally distributed catalogs, artist talks, gallery tours, and symposia accompany the exhibitions.
 The List Center also manages MIT's permanent collection of artworks, including a student lending art program of over 600 works that enables students to borrow original pieces of art, such as prints and photographs, for up to a year, and a sizable collection of paintings, sculpture, drawings, prints, and photos sited throughout the campus.
 Through the Institute’s Percent-for-Art Program the List Center also commissions contemporary artists to create new site-specific works in conjunction with new building construction and renovation projects.

 The MIT Museum's mission is to make research and innovation accessible to all.
 The museum collects and preserves artifacts that are significant in the life of MIT, creates exhibitions, face-to-face programs, and online services that are firmly rooted in MIT’s areas of endeavor, and engages MIT faculty, staff, and students with the wider community.
-Nearly 170,000 people visit the museum and its galleries each year.

-In addition to the main collection of over 1.5 million items at 265 Massachusetts Avenue, which is used by the public and MIT students and faculty for research and teaching, the MIT Museum directs the Hart Nautical Gallery in Building 5, and the MIT Museum Studio and Compton Gallery in Building 10.
+In addition to the main collection of over 1.5 million items, which is used by the public and MIT students and faculty for research and teaching, the MIT Museum directs the Hart Nautical Gallery in Building 5, and the MIT Museum Studio and Compton Gallery in Building 10.
 Here, students from art, science, and engineering fields come together to work on projects for display in the Compton and other galleries.
 The studio supports project-based coursework, including an undergraduate subject, "Exhibiting Science," offered through the Science, Technology, and Society Program, and "Vision and Neuroscience," offered through the Department of Brain and Cognitive Sciences.